Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 You never know which one will spice up your life, right?

-Approach #1: A smorgasbord/buffet of information to nibble on.
-If you like to dip into something, take a small bite and move on, start here.
+If you like to dip into something, take a small bite, and move on, start here with an overview of hiking nutrition.

-You can choose the type of trail food that you're interested in: dayhike, overnight, or backpacking food ideas.
+You can also choose exactly the type of trail food that you're interested in:

 Have I got the goods for you, or what??

-I have a background in human biology, meaning I've taken, and taught, lots of courses on how food molecules are broken down and used in the body.
+I have a background in human biology, meaning I've taken, and taught, lots of courses on how food molecules are broken down and used in the body (biochemistry).

-Approach #3: Shake up your day hike food habits!
+Shake up your day hike and backpacking food habits!

-If you've been eating the same thing, hike after hike, maybe it's time to take a closer look at your options.
+If you've been eating the same hiking snacks, hike after hike, maybe it's time to take a closer look at your options.

 This is especially true if you don't have the energy and stamina you want on the trail.

-And it's mandatory if you feel sick, bloated, or foggy headed during a hike!
-It's possible that going gluten free will free you from these issues.
+It's also mandatory if you feel sick, bloated, or foggy headed during a hike.

-Approach #4: It's that time of life!
-What should I eat during menopause?
+It's that time of life!
+What should I eat during menopause when I hike?

 A woman's body changes drastically during puberty - remember that whole hormonal chaos?